AbigailShockey/genomeClusterReport/README.md

 ### Rendering the Report

 The required inputs for rendering the report are the genus and species of your isolates, the number of isolates in your analysis, a tab-delimited SNP matrix and a newick tree file.
-The report can be rendered using the generateReport.sh wrapper script or manually rendered in Rstudio.
+The report can be rendered using the generateReport.sh wrapper script or manually rendered in RStudio.

 Usage: